-The RPD is organized into two separate Bureaus, the Operations Bureau and the Administrative Bureau each commanded by a Major that report to the Chief of Police The Operations Bureau is responsible for the prevention, reporting, and investigation of crime within the City.
+The Department is organized into two separate Bureaus, the Operations Bureau and the Administrative Bureau, each commanded by a Major that report to the Chief of Police.
+The Operations Bureau is responsible for the prevention, reporting, and investigation of crime within the City.
 The Operations Bureau consists of the Uniform Patrol Division, the Criminal Investigations Division, and the Community Services Unit.

 The Uniform Patrol Division is the largest division within the Police Department consisting of the Division Captain, 4 Patrol Sergeants, one Traffic Sergeant, 4 Patrol Corporals, and 29 Patrol Officers.
 Uniform Patrol Officers patrol all areas within the city limits, answer calls for service, conduct traffic enforcement and crash investigations, conduct field investigations and assist other emergency service providers when needed.

-The Criminal Investigations Division consists of the Division Captain, two Investigations Sergeants, seven Detectives, two Special Enforcement Unit Investigators, and the civilian Crime Analyst.
+The Criminal Investigations Division consists of the Division Captain, two Investigations Sergeants, eight Detectives, two Special Enforcement Unit Investigators, and a civilian Crime Analyst.
 The Criminal Investigations Division conducts follow-up investigations on crimes ranging from City ordinance violations to Federal Felonies, often working in partnership with other State, Local and Federal agencies.

 The Community Services Unit is coordinated by a part-time civilian employee who manages the Department’s community programs, such as the H.E.A.R. program, Safe Return, the Neighborhood Watch program, Elderly Assistance programs, Crime Free Multi-housing, and Crime Prevention Programs, as well as the Department’s Reserve and part-time program.
 The Community Services Unit has been integral in establishing a Volunteers in Police Service (VIPS) program allowing citizens to volunteer and receive exposure to police work.
-The Drug Take Back program, National Night Out Against Crime, and the Civilian Police Academy programs have been revitalized by the Community Services Unit with two successful and popular Civilian Police Academies being conducted each year.
+The Drug Take Back program, Annual Safety Fairs, and the Citizens Police Academy programs have been revitalized by the Community Services Unit with successful and popular Civilian Police Academies being conducted each year.

 The Administrative Bureau contains the Administrative Services Division and the Planning and Research Division, each of which is commanded by a Division Captain.

-The Administrative Services Division manages Jail operations which consist of a full time civilian detention staff consisting of a supervisor and seven Detention Technicians, as well as The Property and Supply Unit with one civilian technician, and the Records Unit with one Administrative Assistant and one Records Clerk that maintains all pertinent records associated with the Police Department.
+The Administrative Services Division manages Jail operations which consist of a full time civilian detention staff consisting of a supervisor and six Detention Technicians, as well as a civilian Property and Supply Unit technician, and the Records Unit, with two Records Clerks that maintain all pertinent records associated with the Police Department.
 The Administrative Services Division Commander is also responsible for Fleet Maintenance.

 The Planning and Research Division manages the Department’s Communications Unit consisting of one civilian supervisor and eight Communications Technicians, the Professional Standards Unit consisting of one Sergeant and one Detective, as well as management of the Departments IT services and budget preparation and management.
 The full time communications staff mans the Public Safety Answering Point (PSAP) for Raytown handling 911, radio and communications needs for the Police Department, Emergency Medical Services, and other City services.

-The RPD embraces a philosophy of Community Policing as an enhancement to traditional methods of law enforcement.
+The Raytown Police Department embraces a philosophy of Community Policing as an enhancement to traditional methods of law enforcement.
 Community Policing in Raytown has evolved into a comprehensive program made up of problem solvers from various city departments, all working together with Raytown’s businesses and residents to address the challenges facing this city.
-Community Policing in Raytown is an integral part of law enforcement operations.
-City departments, notably, Administration, Development and Public Affairs, Public Works and Emergency Medical Services all work closely with the RPD to address issues of concern to residents.
+Community Policing in Raytown is an integral part of law enforcement operations in the city.
+City departments, notably, Administration, Development and Public Affairs, Public Works and Emergency Medical Services all work closely with the Police Department to address issues of concern to residents.
 Alliances with community groups, social service agencies, and various businesses have laid the foundation for a relationship built on trust, understanding and cooperation.

 H.E.A.R provides assistance to persons registered during times of weather emergencies (extreme temperatures or storms in summer and winter).
 This service is free to Raytown residents who qualify as handicapped, elderly and frail, or relying on a health device powered by electricity.
-During times of weather emergencies, as duties permit, the Raytown Police will respond to your residence to offer assistance.
+During times of weather emergencies, as duties permit, the Raytown Police will respond to registered persons’ residences to offer assistance.